 Do not base your order execution for entries and exits on multiple time frames

-If a stock is trending hard on all 3 time frames, exercise extreme caution if you plan on going counter to the primary trend
+If a stock is trending hard on all 3-time frames, exercise extreme caution if you plan on going counter to the primary trend

-Do not use multiple criteria for identifying commonality between multiple time frames.
+Do not use multiple criteria for identifying commonalities between multiple time frames.
 So, if you are looking for stocks trending strongly, do not use the RSI on one chart and a simple moving average on another.
 Make sure you use the same criteria for trading multiple time frames, this way they are all providing the same picture.

 Multiple time frames gives us an advantage when: